-- Often the biggest 'bang for the buck' in tuning MQ on z/OS can be from evaluation of the bufferpool use - Even though many are aware of the benefits of bufferpool tuning we still see problems in this area - The next slides illustrate how to find 'hotspots' and potential problem areas.

-Know your environment:

-- As a warning to casual observers of performance data; if you don't know what looks normal, it can be difficult to figure out what may be a problem. - As a warning to serious observers of performance data; what looks normal, may not be right.
+- Often the biggest 'bang for the buck' in tuning MQ on z/OS can be from evaluation of the bufferpool use - ▶ This is even true for MQ V8 users, where large above the bar bufferpools are supported - Even though many are aware of the benefits of bufferpool tuning we still see problems in this area - The next slides illustrate how to find 'hotspots' and potential problem areas. - Know your environment: - ► As a warning to casual observers of performance data; if you don't know what looks normal, it can be difficult to figure out what may be a problem. - As a warning to serious observers of performance data; what looks normal, may not be right.